 “No, I’m not.
 I barely made it out alive.”

 Sheila sat back and breathed out heavily.
+Silence lingered for several heartbeats.
 “In my youth, a teacher asked us to name our heroes.
-The girls called out several mighty male champions of Alastari’s past, a few female heroes were called too.
-Then the boys also called out their idols.
-All mighty brave men of lore.
-Except one boy.
-He called out Araminth, a sort of wonder woman in her own right.
-The boys snickered, a few laughed, and the instructor, a man, tried to steer him towards some of the other male heroes.
-It was then, I raised my hand.”
+The girls called out several mighty male champions of Alastari’s past.
+Then, the boys also yelled out their idols.
+All mighty brave men of lore, except one boy.
+He called out Araminth, a wonder woman in her own right.
+The boys snickered, a few laughed, and the instructor, a man, tried to steer him toward some of the other male heroes.
+I then raised my hand.”

-Sheila leaned in towards My-re and said, “Why can not men’s heroes be women?”
+Sheila leaned in toward My‑re and said, “Why can’t men’s heroes be women?”

-My-re sat back and thought about the question for serval heartbeats.
-“What was his reply?”
+My‑re sat back and thought about the question.
+“His reply?”

-“He seemed taken back by my question.
-He thought about it for a few moments, then replied.
+“He seemed taken aback by my query.
+He thought about it for a few moments and then replied.
 Why not?”

-My-re looked to the Grey Wand on the table and then back to Sheila.
+My‑re looked at the Grey Wand on the table and then returned to Sheila.

 “There is a grave shortage of female heroes in this world.
-I want to change that,” Sheila said.
+I desire to change that,” Sheila explained.
 “You can not teach talent.
 Besides, the protection of the Grey Wand would accompany the party.”

 “The Grey Wand?
-So, you really don’t want me to go?”
-My-re snorted and looked at General Pol.
-He was grinning ear-to-ear and his face beamed with giddy excitement.
+So, you really don’t wish me to go?”
+My‑re snorted and looked at General Pol.
+He grinned ear-to-ear, and his face beamed with giddy excitement.
 “I need to get back to work.
-I’d like to forget the Lake of Mist monster incident.
+I’d like to forget the Lake of Mists’ monster incident.
 So, is there anything I can bring you?
 I can probably get it on the house.”

-“Yes, I do want you to go, but take some time.
-In the interim, your encounter with the Lake of Mist monster must be documented.
+“Yes, I desire you to go, but take some time.
+In the interim, your encounter with the Lake of Mists’ monster must be documented.
 But first, a fine ale,” Sheila said.

 “Lady Sheila Greywand, these interviews grow tiresome.
-What news of my daughter, Araminth?” a deep voice spoke, but as if from a great distance.
+What news of my daughter, Araminth?” a deep voice spoke as if from a great distance.

 The insects and other noises of life ceased.
 Even the fresh smell of seaweed dissipated.
-Sheila looked down to the Grey Wand tucked through her belt.
-Touching it lightly, she stopped on a darkening streets of Willow Bay on the Isle of the Eye.
-Lantern lads, young boys and girls, were starting their routine of igniting the oil-filled street lights around the various buildings.
+Sheila looked down at the Grey Wand tucked through her belt.
+Touching it lightly, she stopped on the darkening streets of Willow Bay on the Isle of the Eye.
+Lantern lads, young boys, and girls, were starting their routine of igniting the oil-filled street lights around the various buildings.

 “Preparations are still underway.”